 To template your countertops, we will need sinks and faucets to be on-site at the time of templating.
 We will also need all kitchen cabinets to be permanently installed by this point.
 If your cabinets are adjusted even slightly after a templating appointment, please contact us right away to schedule another visit — as even slight variances will impact the final fit of the stone.

 Lead times can vary based on the specific material, degree of difficulty, and other factors.
-The best way to determine approximately how long fabrication will take for your project is to speak directly with your CT Stone team member.
+The best way to determine approximately how long fabrication will take for your project is to speak directly with your Connecticut Stone team member.

 Yes!
 Pop-up outlets are becoming increasingly popular because they hide unsightly outlets, which can be otherwise distracting in a pretty backsplash.
 We would be happy to assist you with incorporating pop-up outlets into your kitchen design.